What is Northbound?

 The occurrence of mental health disorders is also on the rise.
 About 17% of individuals here in California have a type of mental illness.
 Some are living with an AMI (any mental illness).
 Others have a serious mental illness (SMI).
 Many suffer from a serious emotional disturbance (SED) or a major depressive episode (MDE).

-As of 2014, according to the California Health Care Almanac, 15.4% of adults in California had AMI while 4.3% of adults had SMI.
-Also, 7.6% of the children in the state had SED.
+According to the California Health Care Almanac, 15.4% of adults in California had AMI while 4.3% of adults had SMI in 2014.
+Also, 7.6% of the children within the state had SED.